faisaltheparttimecoder/Oracle/Tivoli-Alerts/README.md

 # Aim

-This script is designed to use the ORACLE inbuilt DBI_ALERT package infrastructure to build up the monitoring tool for the organisation.
+This script is designed to use the ORACLE inbuilt DBMS_SERVER_ALERT package infrastructure to build up the monitoring tool for the organisation.

 # Execution